MTau314/MatrixVectorMathClasses/README.md

     Vector w(1,2,3) or
     Vector u = v

-- Run vector functions included in mvmath.h under VMath namespace VMath::proj(v,w);
+- Run vector functions included in mvmath.h under VMath namespace -- VMath::proj(v,w);
     To see implementation, simply take a look at mvmath.cpp
-- Run vector functions include in vector.h v.setAll(1);
+- Run vector functions include in vector.h --
+    v.setAll(1)

 - Initialize a Matrix as
     Matrix A(2,3);
     A = { 1, 2, 3,
           4, 5, 6 };
-    This initialization starts with your explicit declaration of Matrix size, followed by the input of values
+    (This initialization starts with your explicit declaration of Matrix size, followed by the input of values)

     Matrix B(Vector{1,2,3}, Vector{1,2,3}, Vector{1,2,3}) or
     Matrix C = A;

-- Run matrix functions included in mvmath.h under MMath namespace MMath::inv(B);
+- Run matrix functions included in mvmath.h under MMath namespace -- MMath::inv(B);
-- Run matrix functions include in matrix.h B.rowReduce(); or B.setAll(1);
+- Run matrix functions include in matrix.h --
+  B.rowReduce(); or B.setAll(1);

 ## Authors